rbogusze/raspberry_fun/docs/stock_lcd_display.md

 ```

-Check out repository with scripts (that is a lot of varius stuff but we will use only small part of ot)
+Check out repository with scripts (that is a lot of various stuff but we will use only small part of it)
 ```
 $ cd
 $ svn checkout https://github.com/rbogusze/oracleinfrastructure/trunk/scripto